Cube Coffee Bar

 Unlike the city center, the outer part of District 6, beyond the Grand Boulevard, isn't swarming with specialty coffee shops.
 In fact, Cube, a hip café occupying a hole in the wall, is a lonely warrior in the neighborhood, pushing the boundaries of new-wave coffee one batch brew at a time.

 The options span the whole range, with both espresso-based (cappuccino, cortado, flat white) and filter coffees (V60, cold brew).
-The interior decorated with exposed bricks, subway tiles, and Edison light bulbs isn't revolutionary, but I'm glad they retained the original terrazzo floors.
-These gray-and-white square tiles used to be ubiquitous across Budapest but now fast disappearing.
-Once here, be sure to glimpse the Hunyadi Market across the street for a bit of time travel.
+Inside, I'm glad they retained the original terrazzo floors.
+These gray-and-white speckled square tiles used to be ubiquitous in Budapest but now fast disappearing.
+Once here, you could glimpse the wonderful Hunyadi Market across the square for a bit of time travel (an excellent pickled veggies vendor in the corner).

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).